michaelmargolis/lcd_ntp_nixie_clock/README.md

 This project is based on the Pseudo Nixie clock by Gary Bleads: https://github.com/g0hjq/lcd_nixie_clock

 The version here has automaic date and time setting synchronized with NTP and a web browser user interface to configure clock settings.
 A Pi Pico W is required.
 If you want to use the clock with a non WiFI pico or prefer a more retro experience then Gary's repo is the place to go.

+There are many changes in this fork so treat this version as early beta.
+Please raise an issue if you find a problem.

 ![image](https://github.com/g0hjq/lcd_nixie_clock/assets/37076748/554df180-edf5-486d-a488-68c63047eff1)